GiancarloCroce/PhyDCA/README.md

 ## Input file

 The first step is to prepare the input file in the right format.
-Two format are supported at the moment:
+Two formats are supported at the moment:

 ### 1) Genomes in terms of protein families